tiprankstipranks

 Our results of operations could be negatively impacted if our taconite, paper and pipeline customers experience an economic downturn, incur work stoppages, fail to compete effectively, experience decreased demand, fail to economically obtain raw materials, fail to renew or obtain necessary permits, or experience a decline in prices for their product.

-Minnesota Power's eight Large Power Customers accounted for 28 percent of our 2019 consolidated operating revenue (24 percent in 2018 and 25 percent in 2017), of which one of these customers accounted for approximately 12 percent of consolidated revenue in 2019 (10 percent in 2018 and in 2017).
-These customers are involved in cyclical industries that by their nature are adversely impacted by economic downturns and are subject to strong competition in the marketplace.
-Additionally, the North American paper and pulp industry also faces declining demand due to the impact of electronic substitution for print and changing customer needs.
-As a result, certain paper and pulp customers have reduced their existing operations in recent years and have pursued or are pursuing product changes in response to declining demand.
-Accordingly, if our industrial customers experience an economic downturn, incur a work stoppage (including strikes, lock-outs or other events), fail to compete effectively, experience decreased demand, fail to economically obtain raw materials, fail to renew or obtain necessary permits, or experience a decline in prices for their product, there could be adverse effects on their operations and, consequently, this could have a negative impact on our results of operations if we are unable to remarket at similar prices the energy that would otherwise have been sold to such customers.
+Minnesota Power's Large Power Customers (see Item 1.
+Business – Regulated Operations – Electric Sales / Customers) and Silver Bay Power accounted for 31 percent of our 2024 consolidated operating revenue (24 percent in 2023 and 29 percent in 2022) and 38 percent of Regulated Operations operating revenue (36 percent in 2023 and 36 percent in 2022).
+Minnesota Power's taconite customers, which are currently owned by only two entities at the end of 2024, accounted for approximately 27 percent of consolidated operating revenue and 33 percent of Regulated Operations operating revenue in 2024.
+This concentrated ownership presents customer concentration risk for the Company, and could lead to further capacity consolidation for both steel blast furnaces and related Minnesota iron ore production.
+These customers are also involved in cyclical industries that by their nature are adversely impacted by economic downturns and are subject to strong competition in the marketplace.
+The North American paper and pulp industry also faces declining demand due to the impact of electronic substitution for print and changing customer needs.
+As a result, certain paper and pulp customers have reduced their existing operations or idled facilities in recent years and have pursued or are pursuing product changes in response to declining demand.
+Additionally, the taconite industry could be impacted by changing technology in the steel industry such as the adoption of electric arc furnaces for steelmaking, which could result in declining demand for taconite and the electricity used during its production.
+Minnesota Power also serves two pipeline customers that accounted for 2 percent of our 2024 consolidated operating revenue (2 percent in 2023 and in 2022) and 2 percent of Regulated Operations revenue in 2024 (3 percent in 2023 and 2 percent in 2022).
+These customers are involved in an industry that is seeing increased environmental pressure for construction of new or expanded pipeline infrastructure for the transportation of fossil fuels.
+Changes in regulatory rulings or permit proceedings could result in changes to operations of the pipeline network in our service territory.
+Accordingly, if our industrial customers experience an economic downturn, incur a work stoppage (including strikes, lock-outs or other events), fail to compete effectively, experience decreased demand, fail to economically obtain raw materials or operate their facilities, fail to renew or obtain necessary permits, or experience a decline in demand or prices for their product, there could be adverse effects on their operations and, consequently, this could have a negative impact on our results of operations as we are unable to remarket at similar prices the energy that would otherwise have been sold to such customers.

 Brand / Reputation - Risk 1